Six-man football: Game play

-There are two versions of six-man football, one American and one Canadian.
+The two versions of six-man football are American and Canadian.

-Six-man American football is played on an 80-yard-long (73-m) by 40-yard-wide (37-m) field in most circumstances; the high school rulebook allows games to be held on a normal 100-yd (91-m) by 531/3-yd (48.8-m) field used in eleven-man football if the teams and leagues so choose.
+Six-man American football is played on an 80-yard-long (73-m) by 40-yard-wide (37-m) field in most circumstances; the high school rulebook allows games to be held on a normal 100-yd (91-m) by 531/3-yd (48.8-m) field used in 11-man football if the teams and leagues so choose.
 Furthermore, the game specifies a 15-yard distance (14-m) from the line of scrimmage to gain a first down, instead of the normal 10 yards (9 m).

 Six-man Canadian football is similar, but the length of the field can be either 100 or 110 yards long by 40 yards wide.
 End zones can be either 10 yards or up to 20 yards deep.
-Normal twelve-man Canadian fields are 110 yards long and 65 yards wide, with 20-yard end zones and ten yards to gain a first down, with the offense provided three downs to gain sufficient yardage rather than four downs as in the American game; this remains unchanged in the six-man variant.
+Normal 12-man Canadian fields are 110 yards long and 65 yards wide, with 20-yard end zones and 10 yards to gain a first down, with the offense provided three downs to gain sufficient yardage rather than four downs as in the American game; this remains unchanged in the six-man variant.

 All six players are eligible to be receivers in the American game, while in the Canadian game, the player in the centre of the offensive line is ineligible.
 On offense, three linemen are required on the line of scrimmage at the start of the play.
 The player to whom the ball is snapped cannot advance the ball past the line of scrimmage (thus eliminating such plays as the bootleg or scramble); if the ball is tossed to another player, however, that player can run or throw the ball and the player to whom the ball was snapped is still an eligible receiver.
 All forward passes to the player who snapped the ball (center) must travel at least 1 yard (1 m) in flight.